 In 2004, Board Chair, Bill Barnett, offered a succinct sketch of Rice during Gillis’ period as President: “in addition to the strategic building program, Malcolm guided an unprecedented period of collaboration with other institutions; a deeper and more fruitful involvement in the community; an enormous enhancement of Rice’s international presence through such things as the Baker Institute for Pubic Policy, study abroad and International University Bremen; a successful effort to maintain diversity under difficult circumstances; a very substantial expansion of the faculty; a foresighted investment in nano, bio, info and enviro science and technology; the biggest expansion of humanities facilities ever; the first addition to the college system in 30 years; the rise of the Jesse Jones Graduate School of Management; and on and on.”

-Malcolm and Elizabeth Gillis have three children and four grandchildren, including a Rice graduate (2009).
+Professor Gillis died in October 2015.
+He is survived by his wife, Elizabeth, three children and several grandchildren, including a Rice graduate (2009).

 Neal Lane served as Provost under President Gillis from July to November, 1993.